outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - give example of mathematized insight path
     - format variables with math interface structures & values
       - standardize variables with types to differentiated clusters
+      - apply adjacent structures (vector or spectrum or loop) to variables having the concept of 'opposite'
+      - apply structures with direction to variables having causation in their connections
       - compress variables with randomness injections to lower dimenesional representations
-    - connect variables once formatted using adjacent/interim dimensions that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)
+    - connect variables once formatted using adjacent/interim dimensions like topologies with variable subsets that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem